UCSC-Treehouse/pipelines/README.md

 [https://github.com/UCSC-Treehouse/mini-var-call]

-For specific paremeters and versions used in this pipeline, see [the Pipelines Versions document](CGL_TOIL_RNA-Seq_Pipeline_versions.md).
+For specific parameters and versions used in this pipeline, see [the Pipelines Versions document](CGL_TOIL_RNA-Seq_Pipeline_versions.md).

 ## Treehouse Internal Use